 Why choose Stonyhurst for your family?

-- Strong academic results.
-At the heart of everything that we do is delivering an exceptional education for our pupils and ensuring that their formation, both inside and outside of the classroom, is the best in the world.
+- Strong Academic Results.
+At the heart all that we do is deliver an exceptional education for our pupils and ensuring that their formation, both inside and outside of the classroom, is the best in the world.
 Teachers walk alongside the pupils to support them throughout their academic journey at Stonyhurst.
 Stonyhurst supports gifted and talented children, giving them opportunities to flourish in their chosen pathways and challenging them to be the best that they can be.

-- Over 100 co-curricular activities on offer.
-We have a fantastic choice of sports and co-curricular activities including Combined Cadet Force and The Duke of Edinburgh's Award Scheme.
+- Over 75 Co-curricular Activities on Offer.
+We have a fantastic choice of sporting, creative and academic co-curricular activities, including the Combined Cadet Force and The Duke of Edinburgh's Award Scheme.
 Dance and horse riding are available for certain year groups.
 There is something for all interests and abilities!

 Boarding at Stonyhurst

-Almost half of our pupils board, and 90% of those are full boarders.
+Over half of our pupils are boarders, with 90% of those being full boarders.

-For eligible families, the Forces’ Continuity of Education Allowance (CEA) can help towards the costs of boarding school.
-The allowance, up to 90% of the school fee, is available for children who start to board in the school year in which they turn 8 years old up to when they turn 18/19 years old.
-Please note that you must claim before your child reaches Year 12, as new awards are not given to Years 12 and 13.
+For eligible families, the Forces’ Continuity of Education Allowance (CEA) can help with the costs of boarding school.
+The allowance is available for children who start school the year in which they turn 8 years old up to when they turn 18/19 years old.
+Note that you must claim your CEA before your child reaches Year 12, as new awards are not granted in Years 12 and 13.
 Stonyhurst St Mary's Hall operates a fee-inclusive structure, meaning all academic trips and enrichment trips are included.
 There are small opt-in charges applicable at Stonyhurst College.

 Stonyhurst is set in a magnificent Grade I listed building within a secluded and safe 1000 acre estate, in a beautiful rural setting in Lancashire’s Ribble Valley, England.
 We are only 2 hours away from London and 1 hour from International airports (Manchester, Liverpool, Leeds).
 We offer accompanied travel to/from London and main airports.

-At Stonyhurst, we are lucky to have access to the Christian Heritage Centre for parents who are visiting their children if they wish to stay overnight.
+At Stonyhurst, we are lucky to have access to Theodore House for parents who are visiting their children if they wish to stay overnight.
 This wonderful building sits on the Stonyhurst estate, right next to the school.
 Parents can easily visit and watch their children play sport etc. at the weekend and get as involved as they would like with the parent programme.
 This affordable facility is ideal for families to stay together at the weekend or end of term.
 There are a variety of room options available, including family rooms, so you can all stay together during your time at Stonyhurst.